kvshvlin/yourmailproject/join.md

 Be mindful, that you have to use your own materials.
 This costing excludes the cost of materials used for creating the artwork, the cost of an artist's labour, and an artist's profit margin since these values remain unknown to us.

-It is recommended that your selling price include your basic cost, cost of materials used, cost of labour, profit margin, and any other particulars you deem necessary.
+We charge a basic minimum of $2 per postcard to sustain a bunch of things like coffee, logistics, operations, packaging, pizza, shipping to customers, support to artists, tech support, the website, &c.

-We charge $2 per postcard to sustain a bunch of things like coffee, logistics, operations, packaging, pizza, shipping to customers, support to artists, tech support, the website, &c.
+It is recommended that your selling price include your basic cost, cost of materials used, cost of labour, profit margin, our $2, and any other particulars you deem necessary.

 Hence, we request you to give us a selling price for your artwork/s, via email
 [_yourmailproject (at) gmail (dot) com_](mailto:yourmailproject@gmail.com).